Brand Names: Talwin NX

 What other drugs will affect naloxone and pentazocine (Talwin NX)?

 This list is not complete.
-Other drugs may affect naloxone and pentazocine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Many drugs may affect naloxone and pentazocine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.

 Where can I get more information (Talwin NX)?